 Biceps tendonitis symptoms

-- The patient may also experience pain or discomfort on the front and inside of the elbow when writing.
+- You may also experience pain or discomfort on the front and inside of your elbow when writing

-- Tenderness to touch the tendon which can be felt in the crease of the elbow.
+- Your arm may be tender to touch over the tendon, which can be felt in the crease on the inside of your elbow

 What is biceps tendonitis?

-- Rest until pain and discomfort have gone.
-Biceps tendonitis is an overuse injury, so continuing to use it will either make worse or prevent healing.
+Rest until the pain and discomfort have gone.
+Biceps tendonitis is an overuse injury, so continuing to use it will either make it worse or prevent healing.